Peel-Organisation/Peel_API/README.md

 Please refer to the [Routes File]("./src/routes") for more information about the available routes.

 Make sure to include the required authentication headers for protected routes.

-## Authentication

-This API uses the json web token.
-To make protected requests, include the Authorization header with the value of the access token.
-This token is returned when you log and register in to the API.

 ## Examples
 Here are some examples of requests and responses for the main routes of the API: